SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ```java
 static final String NAME = "Hello";
 ```
-This constant is used for creating the Context (we will review it in a minute) and when annotating the server-side code which belongs to the Hello Context.
+This constant is used for creating the context (we will review it in a minute) and when annotating the server-side code which belongs to the Hello context.
 This is done in `package-info.java` using the `@BoundedContext` annotation:

 <?embed-code file="examples/hello/src/main/java/io/spine/helloworld/server/hello/package-info.java"